Comparison of Two-Level System Microwave Losses in Pure Bulk Microcrystalline Nb2O5 and NbO2 Oxide Samples

+Note that during sonication and annealing, the cavity SMA jack connectors are removed, and there is nothing installed in the groove of the cavity.
+Each experiment followed the nominally the same timeline.
+After annealing, the cavity was exposed to atmospheric conditions for 1 hour.
+This time includes transferring the cavity from the vacuum furnace to the sample installation area, and then subsequent installation in the cryostat.
+The cryostat is then sealed and pumped down from atmospheric pressure to about $10^{-6}$\,Torr in about another hour and then the cooling begins.

+Therefore, the natural oxide layer that grows on the cavity walls during this time frame is similar for all our experiments.
+We also note that since our samples have a very large volume of commercially purchased oxide powder compared to the volume of the natural oxide layer grown when exposed to the atmosphere, we ignore this natural layer on the Nb cavity walls and treat it as a small perturbation.
+Additionally, our samples reside in the center of the cavity, where the electric field strength is the largest for the fundamental cavity mode, so again the contribution of the sample is dominant \cite{Pozar2012}.

-The assembled cavity was anchored on the cooling stage of our He-3 cooler with a base temperature of 390\,mK, and transmission ($S_{21}$) measurements were performed using a Keysight P9374A vector network analyzer (VNA).
+The assembled cavity was anchored on the cooling stage of a He-3 cooler with a base temperature of $390$\,mK, or a dilution fridge with a base temperature of $60$\,mK.
+Transmission ($S_{21}$) measurements were performed using a Keysight P9374A vector network analyzer (VNA).
 VNA microwave power was varied to achieve an average power resonantly circulating, $P_\text{circ}$ (to be discussed below), in the cavity from about $-75$ to $+35$\,dBm (corresponding to a power resonantly applied at the cavity SMA connector jack, $P_{in}$, from $-110$ to $0$\,dBm).
-Note that our system was equipped with attenuators anchored at different stages of the cooling system.
+Note that the He-3 system was equipped with attenuators anchored at different stages of the cooling system.